HarshilKankane/DAA/README.md

 To see the representation of Jarvis March, open the "convexhull.html" and give the inputs.
 It will show automated step by step representation of convex hull creation.

-To see the representation of KPS, open the "index.html" and give inputs and you will get your convex hull.
+To see the representation of KPS, run the app.py first then open the "index.html" and give inputs and you will get your convex hull.
 For co-linear points there is a bounce effect which shows that we needed to avoid joining co-linear points.